nextstrain/ncov/docs/configuration.md

 ## inputs
 * type: array
 * description: A list of named input datasets to use for the workflow.
-Input order determines the precedence of genome sequences and metadata such that earliest datasets override later datasets.
+Input order determines the precedence of genome sequences and metadata such that later datasets override earlier datasets.
 Each input must define a `name`, a path to `metadata`, and a path to sequences at one of many possible starting points.
 The workflow merged all input metadata and sequences into a single metadata and sequences file prior to subsampling.
 * required
 	* `name`
 	* `metadata`